-Only shareholders of record of the Company's Common Stock at the close of business on February 28, 1997, will be entitled to vote at the Annual Meeting.
-As of that date there were issued and outstanding 90,021,489 shares of Common Stock.
-Each share will be entitled to one vote on each matter submitted at the Annual Meeting.
+Only shareholders of record of the Company's Common Stock at the close of business on February 27, 1998, will be entitled to vote at the Annual Meeting.
+Each share outstanding will be entitled to one vote on each matter submitted at the Annual Meeting.